The primary goal of the YAACompany is to teach students how to find their voice and tell their story.

-Students have the unique opportunity to work closely alongside leading professional mentors both in rehearsal and performance.
+YAA students have the unique opportunity to work closely alongside leading professional mentors both in rehearsal and performance.
 Recent mentors have included Alan Menken (Beauty & the Beast, Aladdin, The Little Mermaid), Stephen Schwartz (Wicked, Godspell, Pippin), Kristin Chenoweth (Wicked, On the Twentieth Century), Jason Robert Brown (Parade, Bridges of Madison County, Songs for a New World), Michael Feinstein (Curator of the Great American Songbook), Steven Lutvak (A Gentleman's Guide to Love and Murder), Jeanine Tesori (Fun Home, Violet, Shrek the Musical), Andrew Lippa (Big Fish, The Addams Family, The Wild Party), and many more.

-Auditions for the YAACompany take place in September for the Fall semester and in November for the Spring semester.
-If a student enrolls for both semesters, they need only audition once in September, but may re-audition in November for solo opportunities.
+Auditions for the YAACompany take place in June/September for the Fall semester and in November for the Spring semester.
+If a student enrolls for both semesters, they need only audition once in June/September, but may re-audition in September/November for solo opportunities.

 All of our YAACompany students must audition to be accepted into the program.